dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deployment-overview.md

 - Identify the root cause of failures in deployment environments
 - Maintain high-quality code and data in production
 - Gain visibility into the health of deployment jobs, models, and tests
-- Uses [Exports](/docs/use-dbt-semantic-layer/exports) to materialize [Saved Queries](/docs/build/saved-queries) in your data platform for reliable and fast metric reporting
+- Uses [exports](/docs/use-dbt-semantic-layer/exports) to materialize [saved queries](/docs/build/saved-queries) in your data platform for reliable and fast metric reporting

 Before continuing, make sure you understand dbt's approach to [deployment environments](/docs/deploy/deploy-environments).